Skretchati132/DevEnvStudio/README.md

 * .NET SDK
 * Windows SDK

-Build steps:
+Clone repository:

 ```powershell
 git clone https://github.com/Skretchati132/DevEnvStudio.git
 ```

-Open the solution in Visual Studio and build in Release x64 mode.
+Open the solution in Visual Studio and build using:

+* Release
+* x64

+configuration.

 ---

 ## License

-This project is provided for educational and personal use.
+This project is licensed under the MIT License.

+See the `LICENSE` file for details.

 ---